stnpkln/Bc_CGP_recombination/Poznamky.md

 >directly addressed by output genes.
 Then these nodes are examined to find out which
 >nodes they in turn require.

+### Neutral drift
+(z1)
+>We have already seen that in a CGP genotype there may be genes that are entirely
+>inactive, having no influence on the phenotype and hence on the fitness.
+Such inactive genes therefore have a neutral effect on genotype fitness.
+This phenomenon is
+>often referred to as neutrality.
+CGP genotypes are dominated by redundant genes.
+>For instance, Miller and Smith showed that in genotypes having 4000 nodes, the
+>percentage of inactive nodes is approximately 95%!
+[6].

+(z2)
+>The 1 + lambda
+>-inspired algorithm promotes neutral drift since often mutational ofspring difer
+>only in inactive genes and so have equal ftness to their parent [69, 110, 119, 128,
+>129].
+Such identical ofspring can be detected before ftness evaluation so incurring no ftness calculation.
+Thus, even when it appears that the algorithm is stuck
+>on a local optimum ftness value the search algorithm is exploring many possible
+>diferent solutions by mutating diferent genotypes.

+### Alternativní genotypové reprezentace (z2)
+- Parallel distributed genetic programming
+- Modular
+- Real‑valued
+- Implicit context
+- Self‑modifying
+- Mixed‑type
+- Iterative
+- Diferentiable CGP
+- Graph programming
+- Positional CGP

 ## 2. Problémy s křížením

 ### Původní křížení v CGP (z1)